nkbt/itunes-scrobbler/README.md

 ```

 Note that it will create `itunes` folder to keep database.
-Next time you should run it in the same folder again.
+Next time you should run it in the same folder again and it will not submit same tracks again.